parrenin/IceChrono/README.md

-If you installed a distribution of scipy: http://scipy.org/install.html all these modules should be included.
+If you installed a distribution of scipy: http://scipy.org/install.html all these modules should be included by default.

-IceChrono has been tested on debian 7 (with an update of matplotlib>=0.11) and on ubuntu 13.10/14.04.
+IceChrono has been tested on debian 7 (with an update of matplotlib>=0.11), on debian 8, on ubuntu 13.10/14.04 and on Anaconda 2.1.0.

 How to run IceChrono?